JMarcan/the-most-profitable-months-airnbnb-seattle/README.md

 The table above shows us that landlords responding early command higher prices for renting their houses.
 In comparision with landlords taking for response a 'few days or more':
-- 4% higher rent by landlords who respond 'within an hour'
+- 4% higher rent commanded by landlords who respond 'within an hour'
-- 9% higher rent by landlords who respond 'within a few hours'
+- 9% higher rent commanded by landlords who respond 'within a few hours'

 Assumption: Since 'price' represents listed data instead of true realized income the statement above is made with the assumption that the [axinom of rationality](https://en.wikipedia.org/wiki/Von_Neumann%E2%80%93Morgenstern_utility_theorem) is valid and landlords set pricing in such a way that their income is maximized.